Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)Exploit Physical Environment

 In addition to the attacks that take place purely in the digital domain, adversaries may also exploit the physical environment for their attacks.
 Recent work has show successful false positive and evasion attacks using physically printed patterns that are placed into scenes to disrupt and attack machine learning models.
-MITRE has recently created a dataset based on these [physically printed patterns](https://apricot.mitre.org/) to help researchers and practitioners better understand these attacks .
+MITRE has recently created a dataset based on these [physically printed patterns](https://apricot.mitre.org/) to help researchers and practitioners better understand these attacks.

 #### ![AdvML](/images/color_advml.png)Model Replication

-Stub
+An adversary may replicate a model's functionality by training a shadow model by exploiting its API, or by leveraging pre-trained weights.

 > ##### ![AdvML](/images/color_advml.png)Exploit API - Shadow Model
 >